normano/c5store/c5store_rust/README.md

 ## Status

-Version 0.4.12, Rust edition 2024.
-The public API is settled and in use; minor releases may still add to it.
+Version 1.0.0, Rust edition 2024.
+The public API is stable and in use; it follows semantic versioning from this release on.
 See [CHANGELOG.md](CHANGELOG.md) for the release history.

 Licensed under the Mozilla Public License 2.0.
 Issues and pull requests are welcome on the project repository.